 During 2003, the Audit Committee updated its policy to require that the committee pre-approve audit and non-audit services performed by the independent auditors to assure that the services do not impair the auditors' independence.
 Unless a type of service has received general pre-approval, it requires separate pre-approval by the Audit Committee.
-Even if a service has received general pre-approval, if the fee associated with the service exceeds \$250,000 in a single engagement or series of related engagements, it requires separate pre-approval.
+Even if a service has received general pre-approval, if the fee associated with the service exceeds \$250,000 in a single engagement or series of related engagements, or relates to tax planning and advice, it requires separate pre-approval.
 The Audit Committee has delegated its pre-approval authority to its Chairman acting with one additional member.